How do store planners use distance decay?

 Distance decay is the idea that the farther away you are from goods or services, the less likely you are to make use of it.
 For example, if you live in a rural area, it’s likely that you travel to a bigger city 100 miles even if it offers bigger and better goods and services.

 So a store’s distance has an impact on how many customers it can attract from nearby towns.
-This varies from place to place with less connections or transportation hindering impact of distance.
+This varies from place-to-place with fewer connections or transportation hindering the impact of distance.

 Geographers think that you can apply the idea of distance decay all over the world.